PhattyBee/CodePath_ios_Prework/README.md

 ## Notes

-Step 3 was a little bit challanging to me.
-It took me few minutes to figure out how to link a UIbutton to the coding file.
+Step 3 was a little bit challenging for me.
+It took me a few minutes to figure out how to link a UI button to the coding file.

 ## License